jimmyt1988/unit-testing-unreal-engine/5.2/readme.md

 For what it's worth, here's an explanation of the command.

-- `execcmds="Automation RunTests Loyly;Quit"`: This tells the Unreal Engine command-line editor to run automation tests that match the "Loyly" filter, and then quit the editor once the tests have been completed.
+- `execcmds="Automation RunTests {TestName};Quit"`: This tells the Unreal Engine command-line editor to run automation tests that match the "{TestName}" filter, and then quit the editor once the tests have been completed.
 It does not require an additional specification for EAutomationTestFlags::EditorContext because the test itself defines the context (and other flags) necessary for execution.
 - `stdout`: Forces the engine to output logs to the standard output, which can be very useful for CI systems to capture and analyze the output directly.
 - `unattended`: Runs the engine in a mode that does not require user interaction, suitable for automated tasks like continuous integration.
 - `NOSPLASH`: Disables the splash screen on startup, which is generally preferred for automated tasks to reduce overhead and potential graphical issues.